-The ecological effects of bycatch mortality are the same as fishing mortality from directed fishing efforts.
-If not properly managed and accounted for, either form of mortality could potentially reduce stock biomass to an unsustainable level.
 The discarded bycatch of fish and invertebrates in the penaeid shrimp trawl fishery is highly variable according to season and area.
 Shrimp trawl gear can affect the abundance of species that are targeted by other fisheries.
 Ecologically, we are only beginning to understand the impact of discard mortality in disrupting food chains and altering population dynamics.
 Unfortunately, little is known about the status of finfish and invertebrate species that are present in shrimp trawl bycatch in the greatest numbers.
 None of these species have undergone (or are likely to undergo) formal stock assessments because most are not targeted in commercial or recreational fisheries.

 The South Atlantic Council adopted the ACCSP Bycatch Module as the basis for the Shrimp FMP's SBRMs.
 Until this module is fully funded, the SBRM requires the use of a variety of sources to assess and monitor bycatch including observer coverage on shrimp vessels, logbooks, state cooperation, grant funded projects, and federal penaeid shrimp permits.
+The Bycatch Module has not been fully funded.
+The adopted permitting and data collection requirements in the Shrimp FMP provides information to quantify bycatch effects on the fishery.
+All shrimp trawl vessels are required to provide information on fishing effort and incidental take of protected species through logbooks.
+Moving commercial logbooks to an electronic format is being explored by the South Atlantic Council.
+However, shrimp trawl logbooks are not useful in reporting bycatch of species that are caught in large numbers.
+Logbook programs in the shrimp trawl fishery are better utilized in recording information on infrequently caught species and providing estimates of total effort by area and season that can then be combined with observer data to estimate total bycatch.